nathan-cairns/CBT/README.md

 4. Run ``python setup.py install``

 ## Usage
-### Generator
+### generator.py
 The generator can be used to generate a number of lines of code based on a seed sequence.

-The generator requires the following arguments:
-* The location of a model file (the latest checkpoint from training)
-* The size of the vocabulary
-* An input method (either from console or from file)

-A full summary of arguments is provided below:
+A summary of arguments is provided below:
 ```
-python3 scripts/generator.py --help

-usage: CBT [-h] [--Cin CIN] [--Fin FIN] [--Fout FOUT]
-           [--lines {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19, 20}]
-           checkpoint_dir vocab_size

-Automatically Generate Code

 positional arguments:
   checkpoint_dir        The directory of the most recent training checkpoint
-  vocab_size            The size of the vocabulary
+  language              The language being generated

 optional arguments:
   -h, --help            show this help message and exit